TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 <img src="https://github.com/TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/blob/master/photo-2.jpg" width="809" height="582" />

-For more details please see the [**Instructables project**](https://www.instructables.com/id/A-Rasberry-Pi-PC-PSU-Desktop-Computer-With-Hard-Di/)
+For more details please refer to the two [**Instructables project 1**](https://www.instructables.com/id/A-Rasberry-Pi-PC-PSU-Desktop-Computer-With-Hard-Di/) or [**Instructables project 2**](https://www.instructables.com/id/Raspberry-Pi-DAC-Hat-Case-From-PVC-Wall-Box/)

 I grew tired of connecting all the peripherals to my Raspberry Pi 3 or 4, every time I wanted to use it.
 I decided I wanted a Raspberry Pi computer permanently connected to a power supply, hard disk for the root file system and data, a large fan that can rotate slowly and quietly, and a monitor and speakers.